Realitaetsverlust/icarus-server-linux/README.md

 ## Installation

 After you cloned this repo, you have to set up the system you're working on.
-You have two options to do this.
+If you run a debian system, you have two options to do this.
 The easiest option is to run the `root_install.sh` as root user.
 This script is basically a collection of the commands below.
-If you don't want to do that, you can always execute the commands below manually.
+If you don't want to do that or are not using a debian system, you can always execute the commands below manually - keep in mind that you'll have to adjust the commands depending on your distro.
+I'll slowly add support for other OS but debian, so keep tuned.

 First of all, you will need an unprivileged user, I named mine `steam`, but you can use any name you want.
 You can create your user with this command: